 Olive Odyssey is a quest to expose the secrets of the world’s most influential fruit.
 How could greedy olive oil companies kill more than 1000 people?
 Why do Sardinians, who consume vast quantities of olive oil, have more centenarians than anywhere else?
 Who picked the first olive and forever changed the world?

 The humble olive, all too often taken for granted on a slice of leftover pizza, is arguably the world’s most influential fruit.
 First cultivated some 8,000 years ago in the Middle East, the olive tree quickly spread throughout the Mediterranean and became an important commodity for empires that would help shape the modern world.
-Olive oil was not only a vital food to sustain the masses, but lubricated heavy machinery, sealed wooden ships, and fueled lamps.
+Olive oil was not only a vital food to sustain the masses, but lubricated heavy machinery, sealed wooden ships, and fuelled lamps.
 The olive branch became a universal symbol of peace and reconciliation, adorned the heads of Olympians and accompanied kings in their grave.
 For millennia much of the world agreed with Homer in the Odyssey; olive oil was “liquid gold”.

 inspired by our family’s olive farm